 - Sample emails to friends and family

 - Sample text messages to friends and family

 Even after your fundraisers have launched their initial efforts, you’ll want to continue to follow up with them so that they can stay engaged and motivated.

 Congratulate them for hitting certain milestones, acknowledge them on social media, and share frequent campaign updates so that they’ll feel a sense of accomplishment around what you’re doing together.

-After your campaign ends, try hosting a fun virtual event, like a happy hour or game night, where you celebrate your successes, have fun, and discuss what’s next on the roadmap.
+After your campaign ends, try hosting a fun virtual event or virtual fundraiser, like a happy hour or game night, where you celebrate your successes, have fun, and discuss what’s next on the roadmap.
 (Browse additional virtual event ideas here.)

 Especially during a time when your volunteers can’t show up in person, they will want to help.
 Your fundraising efforts enable your organization to do critical work, so don’t underestimate your volunteers’ desire to help you reach those goals.
 With the right tools and support, your volunteers can become some of the most seasoned fundraisers for your cause.